PREFIX determines where the port will be

 temporarily-installed port in

-/var/tmp/`make -V PORTNAME`
+/var/tmp/`make -V PORTNAME` must be

 tested for proper operation to make sure there are no problems